 As the end of your lease is approaching, research how much your car is worth and check your residual price.
 Also, if you’re not paying cash, shop around to find out what kind of rates you can get on a loan.
 Then, wait for your leasing company to contact you.

 Most will do so toward the end of your lease to find out what you plan to do.
-It’s best to act like you are not very interested in buying the car.
+It’s best to act like you are not very interested in buying the car after lease.
 Mention the high cost of the residual value combined with the purchase option fee.